RadicallyOpen/RadicallyOpen/_events/2015-04-boston-aed.markdown

 #### Prices and booking

-For booking please see http://www.aedweb.org/web/index.php/14-slideshow/134-2015-international-conference-on-eating-disorders
+For booking please see [go directly to the conference website](http://www.aedweb.org/web/index.php/14-slideshow/134-2015-international-conference-on-eating-disorders)